FloweyAndChara/My-Discord-Bot/README.md

 # My-Discord-Bot
-Print('This is for my bot on Discord')
+This is for my bot on Discord